tmeiczin/reliqua/README.md

 ```
 Where:

-address:       ip address to listen to requests, 0.0.0.0 means any interface
-port:          port to listen on
+bind:           Address and port to listen for requests. [host:port]
+proxy_api_url:  The URL to the API when being used with a proxy, like nginx.
+If not supplied,
+                then the bind address is used.
-workers:       number of worker threads to start
+workers:        Number of worker threads to start.
-host:          external hostname or ip address that is reachable from clients, used by swagger-ui
-base_path:     the api base path for the api, used by swagger-ui
-resource_path: this is where your python resource files are located
+resource_path:  This is where your python resource files are located.
 ```

 Refer to the example application for more examples.
 You can install the library and example application